nunomaduro/phpinsights/docs/insights/code.md

 ## Nullable type for null default value <Badge text="^1.0"/> <Badge text="Code\Comments" type="warn"/>

-This sniff checks whether the nullablity `?` symbol is present before each nullable and optional parameter (which are marked as `= null`)
+This sniff checks whether the nullability `?` symbol is present before each nullable and optional parameter (which are marked as `= null`)

 **Insight Class**: `SlevomatCodingStandard\Sniffs\TypeHints\NullableTypeForNullDefaultValueSniff`